Los Angeles Chargers vs. Houston Texans NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Over/under insights

-- Houston's games have gone over 45.5 points in six of 14 chances this season.

-- Sunday's total is 3.6 points higher than the combined 41.9 PPG average of the two teams.
+- The two teams combine to average 41.9 points per game, 3.6 less than the total in this contest.

-- The 53 points per game these two squads have allowed to opponents this season are 7.5 more than the 45.5 over/under in this contest.
+- The 53 points per game these two squads have allowed their opponents to score this season are 7.5 more than the 45.5 total in this contest.

 Chargers stats and trends

-- Los Angeles has seven wins against the spread in 14 games this season.

-- Los Angeles' games this year have gone over the point total in 50% of its opportunities (seven times in 14 games with a set point total).
+- Los Angeles' games this year have hit the over on seven of 14 set point totals (50%).

-- When Los Angeles records more than 26.6 points, it is 6-2 against the spread and 7-1 overall.
+- Los Angeles is 6-2 against the spread and 7-1 overall in games when it records more than 26.6 points.

-- Los Angeles is 5-3 against the spread and 6-2 overall when the team picks up over 378.4 yards.
+- Los Angeles is 5-3 against the spread and 6-2 overall when the team amasses more than 378.4 yards.

-- The Chargers have turned the ball over 17 times this season, four fewer than the Texans have forced (21).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Texans.